marcocesarato/react-native-big-list/README.md

 #### Why another list library?

 React Native's FlatList is great but when it comes to big lists it has some flaws because of its item caching.
-Exists some alternatives like `react-native-largelist` and `recyclerlistview` but both don't support Expo and have some issues.
+Exists some alternatives like `react-native-largelist` and `recyclerlistview` but both have some issues.

 The `react-native-largelist` isn't compatible with web and Expo, has native code that sometimes need to be readjusted and maintained, have a weird list item recycles (because it never has blank items), need data restructure and have some issues when trying to process a lot of data (eg: 100,000 items) because it would freeze the CPU.

-The `recyclerlistview` is very performant but isn't compatible with Expo.
-Also suffers from an empty frame on mount, weird scroll positions when trying to scroll to an element on mount, and the implementation of sticky headers conflicts with `Animated`.
+The `recyclerlistview` is performant but suffers from an empty frame on mount, weird scroll positions when trying to scroll to an element on mount, and the implementation of sticky headers conflicts with `Animated`.

 #### How it works?